 1. Separate your needs from your wants

 To help make sure you’re spending your money wisely, try separating what you need from what you want.
-To help identify your 'needs' and 'wants', you could try splitting everything out into categories.
+To identify your 'needs' and 'wants', split everything out into categories.

 - rent (need)

 - eating out/going out (want)

 - shopping (want)

 You don’t have to stop all your ‘wants’ altogether, it’ll just help you prioritise your spending a little more.
 By budgeting some money for ‘wants’, you may find you feel less guilt about spending because you know what you can afford.

 Before you hit the supermarket, try planning your meals for the week.
 Not only will this help you create your shopping list, but it may help reduce food waste.
 It’s also a good idea to set yourself a budget for your shop and resist temptation to splurge at the checkout.